 Overview

-Yocan has been on a roll with display-equipped batteries, and the Ari 2.0 extends that winning formula to the pen form factor.
-If the Kodo Pro proved you could get an OLED display for $15, the Ari 2.0 proves you can get one in a slim pen shape with size options to boot.
+Yocan has been killing it with display-equipped batteries, and the Ari 2.0 brings that same formula to the pen form factor.
+The Kodo Pro proved you could get an OLED display for $15.
+The Ari 2.0 proves you can get one in a slim pen shape with size options too.

 What We Tested